Turnout up in Slovakia, with pro-EU liberals scoring high

 The pro-Russia Latvian Russian Union party, the Union of Greens and Farmers, and the mildly eurosceptic Latvian Association of Regions also got over the 5 percent bar.

-Meanwhile, a Czech region, the Mirosovice municipality, which published figures on its website on Saturday despite a national ban was forced to pull its webpage and could face legal sanctions.
+Meanwhile, a Czech region, the Mirosovice municipality, which published figures on its website on Saturday despite a national ban, was forced to pull its webpage and could face legal sanctions.

 "The purpose is to ensure that published election results in one member state do not affect voters in other member states who are still voting," an interior ministry spokeswoman told the idnes.cz news website.